getAlby/lightning-benchmark/alby_loadtest/README.md

 Backend infrastructure at Alby is run on Digital Ocean Kubernetes on relatively modest hardware.
 So it made sense to use the same machines to run the load test.
 Ofcourse this means that we probably won't be able to reproduce the same results that Joost got when running the benchmark on more powerful VM's.

 For the node itself, we run on DO's `s-2vcpu-4gb` instance but since it's run in a K8S cluster, there is only about 2.5GB memory available, which is why we put a 2GB memory limit on the pod's resources.
 In the case we use a PG database, it is also on a `db-s-2vcpu-4gb` node.
+In the case of on-disk databases (bbolt or sqlite), we mount a DO block volume.

 # The load tester
 For testing, we used the same [Go application](https://github.com/getAlby/lightning-benchmark/tree/master/loadtest) that was used in Bottlepay's load test 2 years ago.
 We always open 10 channels of 10M sats each between the nodes, and always send a single satoshi per payment.